Parasite Eve II: Gameplay

 Equipment can be obtained through various methods, including finding, purchasing and 'creating' items such as body armor, weapons, ammunition and tools.
+Many items fulfill two roles.
+The player has the option to either utilize them directly from their inventory or attach them to Aya's armor.
+To figure out both of the effects these items can have, players are advised to consult the game’s ‘items’ page for a detailed overview.
 Unlike most other survival horror games, ammunition is almost never in short supply.
 While Aya can only carry limited amounts of equipment with her, inexhaustible ammunition boxes exist in most areas and can be revisited as often as required for a top-up.
 This encourages the player to fight rather than run, which is essential to the gameplay as it is the only way to gain experience and thus for Aya to become powerful enough to succeed.
 While equipment follows the original game's concept of being customizable, in general the weapons and armor are quite limited in the alterations available.
 Armor, which not only reduces damage but also affects the amount Aya can carry, has the option of adding extra item slots up to a limit of ten.

 Once the game has been completed, bonus items become available for the player should they choose to redo the game in Replay mode.
+After playing through the game, players are awarded a ranking based on the total amount of EXP they've accumulated.
+The ranking received will add 3 new items to the shop list available in Replay mode, the items depend on the ranking, with higher ranks yielding better items.
 Other modes also become available, such as Bounty Hunter and Scavenger which are more difficult for the player to complete.
 The most difficult mode "Nightmare" only becomes available after completing the game in Scavenger Mode.